 If you break a tooth, it can be extremely painful.
 Broken tooth pain may mean the sensitive nerve of the tooth is exposed to the elements, making it difficult or impossible to eat.
-Whenever this happens, you need to find a dentist as soon as possible.
-Fortunately, Yonkers dentistry center open on Saturday and Sunday.
+You need to find a dentist as soon as possible whenever this happens.
+Fortunately, the Yonkers dentistry center opens on Saturday and Sunday.
 Our dentists provide emergency broken tooth repair to ease your pain.

-Tooth enamel is the hardest, most mineralized tissue in your body.
+Tooth enamel is the most complex, mineralized tissue in your body.
 But it has its limitations.
-A broken tooth can occur from falls, blows to the face or biting on something hard — such as ice, nuts or fingernails.
+A broken tooth can occur from falls, blows to the face, or biting on something hard — such as ice, nuts, or fingernails.
 Sometimes, a large dental filling can break the tooth enamel, or decay can compromise a tooth to the point that it breaks.

 Meanwhile, to relieve your broken tooth pain: